-Dr. Hughto has authored nearly 70 publications and her research has been cited in testimony before state and federal courts to advance the health of underserved communities.
+As of July 2022, Dr. Hughto has authored more than 100 publications, and her research has been cited in testimony before state and federal courts to advance the health of marginalized populations.

 Current Appointments and Positions

 Assistant Professor, Behavioral and Social Sciences; Epidemiology, Brown University School of Public Health, 2019-